Word Recovery in Large Language Models Enables Character-Level Tokenization Robustness: Detecting Word Recovery in Hidden States

 At the same time, the layerwise dynamics of word recovery vary substantially across models.
 Gemma-2-9B-It recovers most word tokens in early layers, with recovery saturating quickly and remaining high throughout the network.
-In contrast, Qwen2.5-7B-Instruct and Llama-3.2-3B-Instruct exhibit a two-stage recovery pattern: an initial phase in early layers where a subset of word tokens becomes recoverable, followed by a sharp increase in recovery in mid-to-late layers.
+In contrast, Llama-3.2-3B-Instruct exhibits a two-stage recovery pattern: an initial phase in early layers where a subset of word tokens becomes recoverable, followed by a sharp increase in recovery in mid-to-late layers.
 This difference highlights that, while word recovery is common across models, the internal pathways by which it emerges are model-dependent.

-\paragraph{Discussion.} For Qwen2.5-7B-Instruct and Llama-3.2-3B-Instruct, a significant portion of word recovery occurs in mid-to-late layers.
-Prior interpretability studies \citep{yang2025internal, wiegreffe2024answer} have shown that these layers are often associated with contextual integration, reasoning, and task-specific computation.
-The temporal overlap between word recovery and these stages raises a natural question: is word recovery a necessary and causally relevant step for contextual understanding, or is it merely a byproduct of other internal computations?
-In the following section, we investigate the causal role of word recovery by directly intervening on recovered word-level representations and measuring the resulting impact on downstream performance.
+To further investigate these disparities, we extend our analysis to additional models with different scales and architectural choices, including Qwen2.5-1.5B/3B, Gemma-2-2B, and Mistral-7B-Instruct-v0.1 (Appendix~\ref{sec:appendix_size}).
+These additional experiments suggest that early-layer recovery strongly correlates with robustness within a model family, while cross-family differences remain difficult to explain through any single architectural component.